alvinashcraft/live-blog-writer/docs/MIGRATION_GUIDE.md

 ## Benefits of New System

 ✅ **Multiple Blogs**: Add as many blogs as you want
-✅ **Multiple Platforms**: Mix WordPress, Blogger, Medium, Ghost, and Substack ✅ **Better Organization**: Name your blogs descriptively ✅ **Easier Management**: GUI for adding/editing/removing blogs ✅ **More Secure**: Individual credential storage per blog
+✅ **Multiple Platforms**: Mix WordPress, Blogger, Ghost, and Substack ✅ **Better Organization**: Name your blogs descriptively ✅ **Easier Management**: GUI for adding/editing/removing blogs ✅ **More Secure**: Individual credential storage per blog